tibor1234567895/KeyWave/README.md

 ## How it works

-The app uses Android's Accessibility Service to capture volume key presses globally, then sends media control commands to whatever music app you're using.
-When it detects a long press, it blocks the normal volume change and sends the music command instead.
+The app uses Android's Accessibility Service to capture volume key presses globally, and a Notification Listener Service to detect when music apps are playing.
+When it detects a long press while media is active, it blocks the normal volume change and sends the music command instead.
+This ensures the app only interferes with normal volume controls when you're actually listening to music.

 ## Setup

 1. Install the app
 2. Grant Accessibility Service permission (the app will walk you through this)
+3. Grant Notification Listener permission (required to detect active music apps)
-3. Enable the KeyWave service in the app settings
+4. Enable the KeyWave service in the app settings
-4. Adjust long-press durations if needed
+5. Adjust long-press durations if needed
-5. Test it out with your music app
+6. Test it out with your music app

 ## Permissions

 - **Accessibility Service** - Required to capture volume key presses when screen is off
+- **Notification Access** - Required to detect when music apps are actively playing
 - **Foreground Service** - Keeps the service running in background

 ## Building